 It was awesome to be able to talk to so many people about their vegan journeys, answer questions about veganism, and share my passions.
 To all of you who chatted with me, thank you so much for stopping by the table and taking interest in Vegan and Beyond Coaching!

-As I was (wo)manning my booth this year, I wasn’t able to visit other vendors this year.
+As I was stationed at my booth this year, I wasn’t able to visit other vendors this year.
 I missed the beagle kissing booth (why!?!?), but I did get to meet a really friendly pig.
 I also sampled plenty of food.
-J was my assistant, and he was basically in charge of getting food and otherwise wandering and enjoying the fest.
+My partner played the role of assistant for the day, and he was basically in charge of getting food and otherwise wandering and enjoying the fest.